La Argentinita: Life

 At the end of her tour around Spain, her lover Sánchez Mejías was gored to death in 1934 in the Manzanares bullring.
 She sought refuge in her work and moved to Buenos Aires to dance at the Teatro Colón; from there she embarked on a long American tour.
 In 1936 she achieved success in New York.
 Afterwards, she returned to Spain but was forced to flee the country shortly before the outbreak of the Spanish Civil War.
-She travelled through Morocco, France, the UK, the Netherlands, Belgium and the USA, where she remained in exile in New York.
+She travelled through Morocco, France, the UK, the Netherlands, Belgium and the US, where she remained in exile in New York.
 From then until her death in 1945, she developed her career and became one of the biggest stars of international dance, and even participated in movies.

 In 1943, she presented the flamenco troupe El Café de Chinitas at the Metropolitan Opera House in New York, with her own choreography, texts by García Lorca, scenery by Salvador Dalí and the orchestra directed by José Iturbi.
 In addition, she performed at the Washington DC Watergate complex with her sister.

 On May 28, 1945, she gave her last performance at the Metropolitan of the orchestral work El Capricho Español, composed in 1887 by Nikolai Rimsky-Korsakov and based on Spanish melodies.
 At the end of the event, she had to be admitted to a hospital, where she died on September 24 from a tumor in her abdomen.
 She did not want to have it operated on because she did not wish to abandon dancing.
 Her body was repatriated to Spain in December and buried in the Spanish capital.
 That same year, the company of Bailes Españoles de la Argentinita was dissolved.

 Among the honours she received after her death was a plaque consecrated at the Metropolitan Opera House, positioned among the medals of Alfonso X El Sabio and La Orden de Isabel la Católica to honour her merits in the field of culture.